FuelLabs/fuel-indexer/docs/src/getting-started/quickstart.md

 /Users/me/.fuelup/bin/fuel-indexer
 ```

-### Check for components (TODO: Should come after starting up the indxer)
+### Check for components

 Once the `forc-index` plugin is installed, let's go ahead and see what indexer components we have installed.
+Note that the `fuel-indexer service` status is down but we  will start that in the next step!

 > Many of these components are required for development work (e.g., `fuel-core`, `psql`) but some are even required for non-development usage as well (e.g., `wasm-snip`, `fuelup`).